openshift/oadp-operator/blogs/data-mover/data-mover-1.2.0-overview.md

 <p dir="auto">With volumeSnapshotMover controller, snapshots are relocated off of the cluster to the targeted backupStorageLocation (generally object storage), providing additional safety.</p>

+<h2>OADP's Data Mover Roadmap</h2>
+<p dir="auto">The OADP team introduced the Data Mover feature in OADP-1.1.0 as a tech preview feature.
+During the course of OADP-1.1 and OADP-1.2 development we have also been actively contributing to the upstream Velero project.
+Our work in the upstream has focused on providing the foundation for the Data Mover feature directly in Velero.
+We are pleased to see the upstream Velero project has officially adopted the feature and will release a <a href="https://github.com/vmware-tanzu/velero/wiki/1.12-Roadmap">built in Data Mover</a> in Velero 1.12.
+The Data Mover feature in OADP-1.2 will remain in tech preview as we continue to contribute to and evalute Velero's built in Data Mover for our customers.
 <h2>Components</h2>

 <h3><a href="https://github.com/openshift/oadp-operator">OADP OPERATOR</a>:</h3>